nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-javascript-orm/index.md

 A relational database.

-**So what do you think Object Relational Mapping is?**
+**So what is Object Relational Mapping?**

-[Object Relational Mapping](https://en.wikipedia.org/wiki/Object-relational_mapping) is mapping database functionality and structure to an object.
+Mapping database functionality and structure to an object.

-**What do you think the benefits of ORMs are?**

-  * ORMs allow developers to create reusable functions to query a relational database using their programming language.

-  * ORMs allow developers to migrate to a different database architecture without needing to change the entire codebase, only the functionality of the ORM.

-  * ORMs also provide more security as developers are not writing queries in their code and instead rely on the ORM to make queries.
+Let's do it.

 In the `config` folder create a new file, `orm.js`, and require `connection.js`.